-The P&L differs from your cash flow because it includes non-cash items (like sales you’ve invoiced but not yet received the cash for).
+For example, p&l differs from your cash flow because it includes non-cash items (like sales you’ve invoiced but not yet received the cash for).
 It also excludes cash items that have no impact on your profitability (such as VAT).

 By purely looking at activities that impact profit, it gives you a clearer picture of business performance that a pure cash flow based approach can obscure.

-Using simple inputs, you can forecast the 3 key financial statements up to 10 years into the future.
+Brixx is a financial modelling tool that, using simple inputs, you can forecast the 3 key financial statements up to 10 years into the future.
 All the reports and charts generate simultaneously which is a serious time saver.

 When you save that much time generating reports, you can spend more time on the interesting stuff like modelling scenarios.